What do I wear for a portrait?

 How many photos are delivered?

 That depends on the purpose of the portraits.
-If you need one photo for a magazine cover we will focus on making one amazing photo.
-If you need a small library of photos for social media we can make a wide variety.
+If you need one photo for a magazine cover, we will focus on making one fantastic photo.
+If you need a library of images for social media, we can make a wide variety.

-After two hours I’ll edit out about 25 images that give a good variety of options for the client or sitter.
+After two hours, I’ll edit out about 25 images that give the client or sitter a good variety of options.